Stereotypes are often based on some reality. In the case of Greenwich, the preppy stereotype definitely applies.

 The Palace Theatre is a better option in downtown Stamford for live entertainment, like comedy shows.

-If you’ve already checked-out Barcelona in downtown Stamford, there are plenty of other options in town.
+If you’ve already checked-out Barcelona on Summer Street, there are plenty of other great restaurants in Stamford.
 One is Brasitas, an upscale Pan-Latin restaurant with tropical decor.
 Cafe Silvium is a fantastic Italian restaurant that usually has a long wait for understandable reasons.

 After dinner, check out the bars along Summer Street, Bedford Street, or around Harborview for a nightcap.

 A date night out along the Hudson River

 I love the towns that line the Hudson River in New York, from Tarrytown all the way up north.